Denver Roadtrip Escape Plan this Summer

 Mount Rushmore: It may be dead presidents cast in stone, but did you know there’s a treasure hunt for old secrets in the base of the statue?
 Kids will also love the surrounding areas.
 If you have time, be sure to add on Badlands National Park, where you can hike a trail that has a 20-foot ladder.

-Since you’re halfway there, why not just continue your roadtrip up to South Dakota and enjoy four must-stop places, Crazy Horse, Mount Rushmore, Badlands National Park and Custer State Park.
-Visiting any of these four places this summer might be a bit tricky due to expected crowds who can’t/won’t go travel internationally this summer.
+Since you’re halfway there, why not just continue your road trip up to South Dakota and enjoy four must-stop places: Crazy Horse, Mount Rushmore, Badlands National Park, and Custer State Park.
+Visiting any of these four places this summer might be a bit tricky due to expected crowds who can’t/won’t travel internationally this summer.
 Then again, they may be less crowded due to fewer international travelers.
 Who knows?
-The point is, be flexible.
-One way to really make sure your trip is the best that it can be is to stop in the visitors centers at these locations and ask about lesser-known trails and exhibits within the parks.
-There are lesser-known viewpoints and access points as well that many be just a few miles off the beaten path, but they’re far enough away for people to not take advantage of.
+The point is to be flexible.
+One way to make sure your trip is the best it can be is to stop in the visitor centers at these locations and ask about lesser-known trails and exhibits within the parks.
+There are lesser-known viewpoints and access points that many are just a few miles off the beaten path, but they’re far enough away for people not to take advantage of.

 Getting to Badlands National Park is about a six-hour drive.
-Again, with not a lot between Denver and Rapid City except for Carhenge and Scott’s Bluff, make sure you’ve pack coolers of food and drinks.
+Again, with not much between Denver and Rapid City except for Carhenge and Scott’s Bluff, make sure you pack coolers of food and drinks.
 Bring along extra hand sanitizer and wipes, and make sure your masks are readily available.
 Surely, these public sites will have social distancing in place, so be patient, kind, and polite to the Rangers who are just trying to do their jobs.

 You can easily get to Rapid City from Denver in a day.
 Where you stop and how you continue your trip is totally up to you.
 For details about enjoying Badlands National Park, read this article.

-Finally, if you just want to keep going and not return to Denver for a week, here’s the granddaddy of all western roadtrips that includes all the above stops plus Devil’s Tour, Yellowstone, Zion, Bryce, Monument Valley and Mesa Verde.
-Right now, it might be hard to plan a big trip like this with so much uncertainty in the air about accommodations and park access, so this roadtrip might just be a goal to eventually plan for another day.
-But it is fun to dream, right?
+Finally, if you just want to keep going and not return to Denver for a week, the granddaddy of all western road trips, including all the above stops is to continue driving to Devil’s Tour, Yellowstone, Zion, Bryce, Monument Valley, and Mesa Verde.